Lawmakers eye business aid, temporary oil tax cuts as next steps in response to pandemic

 The first piece of legislation, which had the most widespread support of the three, would establish a short-time compensation program for the state.
 The program, which already exists in 26 states, allows employers to avoid layoffs by supplementing the pay of employees whose hours have been cut.

-Robin Cooley, director of the Wyoming Department of Workforce Services, told the committee Tuesday the setup has been wildly popular in other areas during the COVID-19 pandemic, with more than 400,000 short-time claims made nationwide in the first week of July.
+Robin Cooley, director of the Wyoming Department of Workforce Services, told the committee Wednesday that the setup has been wildly popular in other areas during the COVID-19 pandemic, with more than 400,000 short-time claims made nationwide in the first week of July.

 “The cost of hiring individuals and training them is tremendous, and what this will do is keep those individuals' job attached to you, develop their loyalty because you're willing to do that for them, and then they'll come back,” Cooley said.
 “Although I couldn't give you hard data on that, I think that intuitively it's going to save money for employers."